George Marston (California politician)

 George White Marston (October 22, 1850 – May 31, 1946) was an American politician, department store owner, and philanthropist.
-Marston was involved with establishing Balboa Park, the San Diego Public Library System, and San Diego Presidio Park.
+Marston was involved with establishing Balboa Park, Presidio Park, and the San Diego Public Library.
 His contributions to San Diego earned him the affectionate title of "San Diego's First Citizen."

 Early life and career

 Marston was born in Fort Atkinson, Wisconsin.
 As a boy, Marston learned to ice skate, which he continued to enjoy throughout his life.
 His father had a chronic respiratory ailment and wanted to live in a better climate for his health, so the family moved to San Diego in 1870.

 Marston was initially a clerk in the Horton House Hotel, then entered the mercantile business as a bookkeeper with the firm of Aaron Pauly & Sons general merchandise store and warehouse merchants.
 Pauly was the founder of the San Diego Chamber of Commerce.
 Marston was its secretary and later its president.

 In 1872, Marston clerked for storekeeper Joseph Nash.
 He and partner Charles Hamilton bought Nash out and ran the store.
 After Marston's marriage, he split the store business with his partner Hamilton, with Hamilton taking the grocery side and Marston taking the dry goods.
 The Marston Company, at 5th Avenue and C Street in downtown San Diego, became the only major department store in the city.
 In later years, two additional suburban stores opened.
 Their success was due to exclusive business arrangements that Marston made with several suppliers.
 He became quite wealthy and was a generous philanthropist in the city.
 The stores were sold to The Broadway in 1961.
 The downtown flagship store has since closed.

 Marston's business trips took him to major cities such as San Francisco and New York City, where he saw great urban parks.
 This developed a desire to see San Diego's Balboa Park become as great.
 As a result of his efforts in park development and planning, Marston helped make Balboa Park a local landmark.
 Marston hired architect John Nolen to develop the first plan for the park in 1908 and a more-detailed plan in 1926.

 Marston served as chairman of the Buildings and Grounds Committee for the 1915 Panama–California Exposition in Balboa Park.
 The Exposition established an infrastructure of museums and attractions for the park that still exists today.

 A statue by Ruth Hayward of Marston with other significant founders of San Diego stands in Balboa Park.

+With Ed Fletcher, Marston developed the Pine Hills area.